kennedysgarage/kennedysgarage/_posts/2012-01-01-responsive-design-the-ugly.md

 layout: post
 permalink: /articles/responsive-design-the-ugly/
 title: Responsive Design, the ugly
-excerpt: It seems lately that everyone is talking about responsive design and few people are actually trying to implement it.
+description: It seems lately that everyone is talking about responsive design and few people are actually trying to implement it.
 After much research, a few attempts, and some heated, yet passionate, discussions
 tags:
 - frontend
 comments: false